 Eligibility (Norfolk Residents who meet one of the criteria's below)

-Convicted of misdemeanor or felony charge
+Adults convicted of a recent or past misdemeanor or felony charge

-Non-Custodial parents with a Department of Child Support Enforcement case with TANF debt
+A non-custodial parent with a Department of Child Support Enforcement case with TANF debt

 Our services include: